Unusual Options Activity Insight: SoFi Technologies | Benzinga

 Unusual Options Activity Insight: SoFi Technologies

-Shares of SoFi Technologies (NASDAQ:SOFI) saw some unusual options activity on Friday.
-Following the unusual option alert, the stock price moved down to $15.48.
+SoFi Technologies (NASDAQ:SOFI) shares experienced unusual options activity on Tuesday.
+The stock price moved down to $15.24 following the option alert.

 - Option Type: SWEEP